 Driven by a focus on sports and intellectual property, Wardyński & Partners is prime choice for sports companies.
 The practice covers commercial and corporate areas of work on behalf of television and radio broadcasters, operators of digital platforms, advertising agencies and producers of audio-visual recordings.
 The firm is renowned for its primary specialisation in copyright law.

-CMS is recognised by peers for its industry engaggment.
+The TMT/ IP practice group at CMS is recognised by peers for its industry engaggment.
 The firm is known for its advice on user generated content, e-commerce issues and infringement on the internet.
 Lawyers advise on all aspects of contentious and non-contentious cases.

 The media division at DLA Piper Giziński Kycia combines commercial and regulatory aspects in cases involving internet law, cloud computing, e-commerce, broadcasting, distribution contracts and licensing agreements.
 The firm’s global competence and cross-border expertise makes it a relevant component of the legal market and a trusted brand say peers.